 Sompo International provides approximately 35% of BCAI's invested assets as of 31 March 2017 and Blue Capital Management Limited, the manager of the fund, is a wholly owned subsidiary of Sompo International.
-In March 2017, Endurance Specialty Holdings Limited was acquired by Sompo Holdings Inc., one of Japan's largest insurers, and is now marketed under the name Sompo International.
+In March 2017, Endurance Specialty Holdings Limited was acquired by Sompo Holdings Inc, one of Japan's largest insurers, and is now marketed under the name Sompo International.
 This deal is not expected to alter the relationship between the fund and its manager or Sompo International.
 Endurance is rated A+ by AM Best and A by Standard & Poor's (with a positive outlook).
-At the end of 2016, Endurance had shareholders' equity of \$5.14bn (2015: \$5.12bn) and it wrote \$4.20bn of premiums in that year, representing a 26.5% year on year rise.
-The combined ratio (a measure of profitability for an insurance company that is typically expressed as a percentage, is the sum of incurred losses and expenses divided by the earned premium) achieved in 2016 was 88.1% (2015: 82.9%).
+At the end of 2016, Endurance had shareholders' equity of \$5.14bn (2015: \$5.12bn) and it wrote \$4,202.2m of premiums in that year, representing a 26.5% year on year rise.
+The combined ratio achieved in 2016 was 88.1% (2015: 82.9%).
 The investment portfolio at Endurance is short term (the bond portfolio averages 2.66 years) in common with most property and casualty insurance companies and consists predominantly of AA rated debt instruments.
-As claims can take a number of months or even years to reach settlement, insurers set up reserves (put capital aside) for these by estimating what the final claim amount will be.
-In determining the size of the reserves it sets aside, it would appear that Endurance has been conservative (i.e. acted with caution and been generous in setting aside reserves).
-For example, it subsequently made a reserve release (reducing a reserve that has been put aside) of \$221.6m in 2016 equating to 9.4 percentage points on the loss ratio of 55.9%.
+As claims can take a number of months or even years to reach settlement, insurers set up reserves for these by estimating what the final claim amount will be.
+The reserving would appear to be conservative evidenced by the favourable reserve release of \$221.6m in 2016 equating to 9.4 percentage points on the loss ratio of 55.9%.
 An even more favourable run off occurred in 2015 accounting for \$243.5m helping the loss ratio of 46.4% by 12.3 percentage points.
-BCAI's managers think that this sort of performance should be sustainable as Endurance appears to have a well-diversified business split between insurance (60% of premiums) and reinsurance (40% of premiums).
+This sort of performance should be sustainable as Endurance appears to have a well-diversified business split between insurance (60% of premiums) and reinsurance (40% of premiums).
 Drilling down into the make-up of both the insurance and reinsurance books shows a broad spread of business by both product and geography.
-Maintaining a spread is usually considered important when attempting to prevent an insurer from being significantly adversely affected by a single large market loss event.
+This sort of balance is key in our view in ensuring that an insurer is not significantly adversely affected by a single large market loss event.

 The following exhibits illustrate the old Endurance (now known as Sompo International) business split in a little more detail.
 The first pie chart, Figure 2, shows the reinsurance business split by business line in 2016.
 Catastrophe reinsurance business is the largest segment at 30.4%, but there is a good spread.
-In recent years, there has been a focus on growing the specialty book and conversations with the managers suggest that this could continue to grow relative to other business classes.
-This could be important because the specialty book tends to be "stickier", better rated business and often has different rating cycles to more mainstream lines such as property.
-This portion of business written by BCAI is solely from Endurance's catastrophe book of business and is assumed on a quota share basis where losses are shared proportionately with the percentage of premiums written.
+In recent years, there has been a focus on growing the specialty book and we suspect this will continue to grow relative to other business classes.
+This is important we believe because it tends to be "stickier", better rated business and often has different rating cycles to more mainstream lines such as property.
+The portion of business written by BCAI is solely from Endurance's catastrophe book of business and is assumed on a quota share basis where losses are shared proportionately with the percentage of premiums written.